ngwtl/LLM_chatbot_prof_leodar/README.md

 ## Authors
 - [@mgthway](https://github.com/mgthway)

-These authors contributed indirectly as some codes from their repository are incoporated.
+These authors contributed indirectly as some codes from their repositories are incoporated.
 - [@gauriprabhakar](https://github.com/GauriSP10)

 ## PyPi